wgryc/phasellm/README.md

 If you're working on an LLM product, please reach out.
 We'd love to help out.

-# PhaseLLM Sample Project: Evaluating Travel Chatbot Prompts with GPT-3.5, Claude, and more
+## Example: Evaluating Travel Chatbot Prompts with GPT-3.5, Claude, and more

 PhaseLLM makes it incredibly easy to plug and play LLMs and evaluate them, in some cases with *other* LLMs.
 Suppose you're building a travel chatbot, and you want to test Claude and Cohere against each other, using GPT-3.5.